mflowgen/mflowgen/README.md

 License
 --------------------------------------------------------------------------

-mflow is offered under the terms of the Open Source Initiative BSD 3-Clause License.
+mflowgen is offered under the terms of the Open Source Initiative BSD 3-Clause License.
 More information about this license can be found
 here: